shuence/ELocate/README.md

 A i-nnovate Hackathon by intelliswift Finalist Project **Team Spam Byte From Deogiri Institute of Engineering And Management Studies Chh.
 Sambhajinagar.**

+Click on link below to have intro to ELocate :
 [Intro To Elocate Video in Short But In Detail](https://youtu.be/rEyCnsLWbJU)